Edward Ofere: Malmö FF

 At the start of the 2008 season, Ofere suffered a groin injury that he sustained at the pre–season and was sidelined for a month.
 It wasn't until on 28 April 2008 when he made his first appearance of the season, coming on as a 34th-minute substitute, in a 4–2 loss against Helsingborgs.
 In a follow–up match against Örebro, Ofere scored a brace, in a 3–0 win.
 Since returning from injury, Ofere became a first team regular, playing in the striker position under the new management of Roland Nilsson.
-It wasn't until on 25 August 2008 when he scored the equalising goal for the side, in a 1–1 draw against Trelleborgs.
+It wasn't until on 25 August 2008 when he scored the equalising goal for the side, in a 1–1 draw against Trelleborg.
 Ofere then scored three goals in three matches between 30 September 2008 and 19 October 2008, scoring against Helsingborgs, Örebro and GAIS.
 In the last game of the season against GIF Sundsvall, he scored twice for the side, in a 6–0 win.
 At the end of the 2008 season, he made twenty–one appearances and scoring nine times in all competitions.
 Following this, Ofere signed a two-year contract with the club.

 The 2009 season saw Ola Toivonen left the club, leading Ofere continuing to be a first team regular for the side.
 However, he struggled to score goals since the start of the 2009 season.
 It wasn't until on 14 September 2009 when Ofere scored his first goals of the season, in a 2–1 win against Djurgården.
 This was followed up by scoring against Elfsborg (twice), Gefle (twice) and Hammarby.
 After serving a one match suspension, he then scored his fourth brace of the season, as well as, two other goals, in a 5–4 loss against Kalmar.
 Ofere followed up by scoring his tenth goal of the season, in a 1–1 draw against IF Brommapojkarna in the last game of the season.
 At the end of the 2009 season, he went on to make twenty–nine appearances and scoring ten times in all competitions.
 Following this, his performance in the 2009 season attracted interests from Championship side Newcastle United keen to sign him, although the move was denied by Malmö FF.